 The complex is unique because it has a mirror-image design, divided down the middle, with either side dedicated to a different set of Gods.

-The other half dedicated to Haroeris (also known as Horus the falcon God).
+The other half is dedicated to Haroeris (also known as Horus the falcon God).
 In addition, the whole temple is full of fascinating reliefs.

-Return to the cruise boat where you’ll continue traveling upriver.
+Return to the cruise boat where you’ ll continue traveling upriver.
 With free time relaxing on the sundeck.
 Then take in the surrounding sights desert hills forming a backdrop to lush riverbanks.
 Fishermen casting their nets and farmers working their land.

 Today finds you moored near Edfu, a beautifully preserved temple also dedicated to Horus, the falcon-headed god.

-You will disembark and discover the lively streets of Edfu town – get acquainted the bustling town center and the bazaar.
+You will disembark and discover the lively streets of Edfu town – get acquainted with the bustling town center and the bazaar.